placein/sass-styleguide/README.md

 ```

 ### Mixins
-Mixins should be used to DRY up your code, add clarity, or abstract complexity.
+Mixins should be used to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up your code, add clarity, or abstract complexity.

 ### Extend directive
 `@extend` should be avoided.
-It has unintuitive and possibly dangerous behaviour, espeacially when used in nested selectors.
+It has unintuitive and possibly dangerous behaviour, especially when used in nested selectors.

 ### Vendor Prefixes
-Never write vendor prefixes, they are added automatically at compilation.
+Never write vendor prefixes, they are added automatically at compilation using [autoprefixer](https://github.com/autoprefixer/autoprefixer.github.io).

 ## Comments and Documentation
 * Use line comments (// in Sass) to document within the code